Saket22-CS/govscheme-simplifier-ai/README.md

 - Structure answers into clear sections
 - Suggest relevant schemes when users describe their situation

-📸 A screenshot/PDF of this prompt is included in the official submission as proof of AI Studio usage.

 ---

 ## 🖥️ User Interface Philosophy